fontgeneratrhub/ugiukbuihyiyiu/README.md

 - [React.Js] - HTML enhanced for web apps!
 - [React Router] - A library for managing routing in React applications.
 - [Redux.Js] - A predictable state container for JavaScript apps.
+- [Redux Thunk] - A middleware for Redux that allows you to write action creators that return a function instead of an action.
+- [Redux-Devtools-Extension] - A live-editing time travel environment for Redux with hot reloading, action replay, and customizable UI.
+- [React-Redux] - Official React bindings for Redux.
+- [Font Awesome] - The web's most popular icon set and toolkit.
+- [Axios] - Promise based HTTP client for the browser and node.js.
 - [TailwindCSS] - A utility-first CSS framework for designing responsive and customizable UI components.
 - [Vite.Js] - BoilerPlate for React Application
 - [Node.js] - Evented I/O for the backend